AmenAnthem/speedrun-notes-shadows-over-riva/routes/any-percent.md

 - Choose worst options
 - Go north, straight, save
 - Fight worms
-- Take plat stalk from left pile
+- Take plant stalk from right pile
-- Take claws and armor from right pile
+- Take claws and armor from left pile
 - Give armor to dwarf and warriors
 - Create flute by using claw and plant stalk together
-- Go back, straight, answer illusions
+- Go back, straight, answer illusions if not done already
 ## The labyrinth of the Queen
 - Go straight, left, right, left, right, straight
 - This corridor is an angle